Professor of Japanese Culture and Media Studies

 He is the author of two books, founder of the MIT Spatial Sound Lab, radio DJ on WMBR, co-founder of the startup Hearby.com.
 He releases music as Leftroman.
 His books are available for free under Creative Commons license.

 In the fall of 2019, he launched the MIIT Spatial Sound Lab, a community production studio for immersive, multiperspective, sonic experimentation.
-Among the goals is to provide a space for using sound to disrupt hierarchies, reduce inequalities, and cross borders.
+We aim to disrupt hierarchies, reduce inequalities, and cross borders.
 He is co-organizer of Dissolve Music, a sound conference and music festival, in 2018 and 2020 (mitdissolve.com).

-Since 2018, he is the radio DJ for Near and Far, a Japanese hip-hop show, on WMBR 88.1FM, Cambridge, and online at wmbr.org, alternating Wednesdays, 6-7pm.
+Since 2018, he is the radio DJ for Near and Far, a Japanese hip-hop show, on WMBR 88.1FM, Cambridge, and online at wmbr.org, every week Tuesdays, 7-8pm (Eastern US).
 Archive at mixcloud.com/iancondry.

-He is currently working on a book about musicians on the margins in Tokyo, Boston, and Berlin.
+He is currently working on a book about musicians after the end of the recording industry, at the frontiers of music and sound, in Tokyo, Boston and Berlin.